Having the right management software is crucial to operate an automated facility, and here are a few insights that will help you with your decision.

-Storeganise’s modern, cloud-based system allows you to automate much of your valet and self-storage business.
-Through our managementportal, manage all your customer details and order history, automate move-ins and move-outs, create variable pricing models, and much more.
+Storeganise is a modern, cloud-based self storage software that enables you to manage and fully automate much of your valet and self storage business.
+Through our management portal, manage all your customer details and order history, automate move-ins and move-outs, create variable pricing models, and much more.
 Build automated workflows with other systems through our ever-expanding custom integrations and tools.
 Finally, with the help of your feedback, our regular updates ensure that our software is constantly improving to suit the needs of your business, and your customers.

 Related Article: Should You Automate Your Self-Storage Facility?